This is another article about the experience from my trip to Nigeria.

 Anyway, back to my experience, there was a critical factor that I noticed amongst the growing middle class.
 This group of people love their expensive cars.
 I roughly worked out the prices of these new Range Rovers, Mercedes G Wagons, Hummers and even the rare Ferraris.
 These cars on their own are insignificant, except that they are mostly owned by people who live in houses that cost less than half the cost of the cars.

 Here is an example, a man has 3 cars roughly costing #120million Naira, the house he lived in costs less than #20 million, if purchased, but he decided to rent the house and a year later defaulted on his rent of #2 million per year.
+The best advice, make it and then fake it as you haven’t made.

 The average Nigerian worker retires between 7 and 12 years before his / her Western counterpart and does not get his or her pension on time, most of that pension will be eaten up by inflation anyway, so he or she lives at the mercy of his children.